SvenGroot/Ookii.CommandLine/docs/Arguments.md

 If a multi-value argument is required, it means it must have at least one value.
 You cannot set a default value for an optional multi-value argument.

-If the type of the argument is a list of Boolean values (e.g. `bool[]`), it will act as a multi-value argument and a switch.
+An argument can be both multi-value and a switch.
 A value of true (or the explicit value if one is given) gets added to the list for every time that the argument is supplied.

 If an argument is not a multi-value argument, it is an error to supply it more than once, unless duplicate arguments are allowed in the [`ParseOptions`][] or [`ParseOptionsAttribute`][], in which